Helpis minitabunda: Etymology and common names

 Common names for H. mintabunda include the threatening jumping spider and bronze jumping spider.

-The specific Latin epithet, minitabunda - meaning "threatening" - refers to defensive behaviours exhibited by males of the species when approached or attacked.
+The specific Latin epithet, minitabunda – meaning "threatening" – refers to defensive behaviours exhibited by males of the species when approached or attacked.

-Appearance, Behaviour and Mating
+Appearance, behaviour and mating

 Unlike most spiders, males are larger than females; males can grow up to 10 mm in body length, whereas mature females may be up to 8 mm long.

-H. mintabunda, like other Saticidae (and most Arachnids), exhibit sexual dimorphism, both physically and behaviourally: in particular, the front pair of legs are characteristically longer and darker in colour in males than in females, and the male's head - or "caput" - is noticeably flat-topped and covered in creamy white hairs, which continue onto the upper surface of their large and more prominent chelicerae - a feature unique to males.
+H. mintabunda, like other Saticidae (and most Arachnids), exhibit sexual dimorphism, both physically and behaviourally: in particular, the front pair of legs are characteristically longer and darker in colour in males than in females, and the male's head – or "caput" – is noticeably flat-topped and covered in creamy white hairs, which continue onto the upper surface of their large and more prominent chelicerae – a feature unique to males.

 Males are more active and aggressive hunters, noted for their speed and agility, often preying on smaller spiders, while females are more cryptic.

-The pre-mating courtship dance between males and females of the species has been observed to last between two to three hours.
+The pre-mating courtship dance between males and females of the species has been observed to last between two and three hours.